Links Home

 Canada and holds a PhD Degree in the area of Exercise and Skeletal Muscle Physiology.

-After a post-doctorate research fellowship at Maastricht University, Netherlands, focusing on human muscle recovery with nutritional interventions, Trent took a job as the senior leading scientist in Performance Nutrition at the Nestle Research Center in Lausanne Switzerland, where he and his wife Hilary currently reside.
+After a post-doctorate research fellowship at Maastricht University, Netherlands, focusing on human muscle recovery with nutritional interventions, Trent took a job as the senior lead scientist in Performance Nutrition at the Nestle Research Center in Lausanne Switzerland for five years.

 Trent has a great record of scientific publications in major scientific and medical